JacobKnittle/osticket-prerequisites/README.md

 </p>

 16.)
 Now install HeidiSQL from the installation files and follow the installation wizard.
-Open heidiSQL, click on new, and enter in the password you used to install mySQL and hit open.
-Then right click unnamed -> create new -> database -> name it osTicket -> ok.
+Open heidiSQL, click on new enter the password you used to install MySQL, and hit open.
+Then right-click unnamed -> create new -> database -> name it osTicket -> ok.

 <p>
   <img width="274" alt="image" src="https://github.com/JacobKnittle/osticket-prerequisites/assets/124555008/c91ad344-4940-4c98-a8e2-0f06b4671ef8">